cgomesu/website/_posts/2022-07-18-forge-xmage-mtg.md

   [![XMage - XFCE Launcher](/assets/posts/2022-07-18-forge-xmage-mtg/xmage-xfce-launcher.png){:.PostImage .PostImage--large}](/assets/posts/2022-07-18-forge-xmage-mtg/xmage-xfce-launcher.png)

   The `-Djava.net.preferIPv4Stack=true` runtime arg is probably not necessary but since it is mentioned in the [XMage documentation](https://github.com/magefree/mage#installation--running), I also added it here.
 It just tells Java to favor IPv4 over IPv6, probably because XMage has/had an issue with the latter.
-However, I've never notice any problems without setting it.
+However, I've never noticed any problems without setting it.
   {:.notice--info}